– Why D+G ?

 – EN1176 Certified

-All of our equipment meets the safety standards laid down in EN1176 European Standards for Playground Equipment.
+All of our playground equipment meets the safety standards laid down in EN1176 European Standards for Playground Equipment.
 Our team are trained on the details of the standard requirements and are regularly tested in order to ensure they maintain these exacting levels of knowledge.

 We are used to working on large public projects and as such take our health and safety duties extremely seriously.
 We are Contractors Health & Safety Assessment Scheme (CHAS) certified and adhere to all the relevant H&S requirements.
 We are also a member of Construction Line.
 On top of this we deliberately over engineer our builds to ensure that they last and require minimal maintenance.